-Every user in Lessonly has a role that grants them permission to take specific actions in the system––managing content, for example.
+Every user in Seismic Learning has a role that grants them permission to take specific actions in the system––managing content, for example.
 Content ownership determines which users can create, edit, and/or publish lessons, paths, and practice scenarios.
 By default, people only have ownership of items they create themselves.

 How to Change Content Ownership Settings

-Permission settings are located in the admin menu, represented by a cog icon, in the upper right corner of the user interface.
-Open the Settings menu, then select the Roles tab.
+Select the gear icon, then Settings, then the Roles tab.
 Finally, click Edit Permissions under the manager or creator roles.

 Once you've made your selections, click the Save Role button at the bottom of the Roles page.